-The Queen was joined by members of her family this morning as they attended the traditional Easter Day Service at Windsor Castle.
+The Queen was joined by members of her family this morning as they attended the traditional Easter Day Service at St. George’s Chapel in Windsor.

-Dressed in bright turquoise coat and hat, the Queen made her way into the chapel alongside Prince Philip and the rest of her family, including the Duke and Duchess of Cambridge.: Prince Edward, Prince Andrew and Princess Anne.
+Dressed in bright Spring yellow coat and hat, the Queen made her way into the chapel alongside Prince Philip and her children: Prince Edward, Prince Andrew and Princess Anne.

 Despite the rain and wind, crowds gathered outside of the chapel to get a glimpse of the Queen as she was greeted by the Dean of Windsor, Revd David Connor who presided over the Easter Mattins Service.